Linkedin automation tools can be great for prospecting. It can save you a lot of time, streamline your workflow, and help you create a larger network.

 Manually add personalization and add it as a merge tag in your CSV file.
 That way, when you send out the messages using an automated sending tool, it does not look automated.

-Why?
 A professional marketer who is skilled and trained in prospect research has filled in something personal that they can add to the messages.
-Prospects appreciate this, which leads to higher engagement, which in turn leads to Linkedin outreach success.
+Prospects appreciate this, which leads to higher engagement, which in turn leads to LinkedIn outreach success.

 Step 5: Follow-up

-Follow up with your prospects 2-3 days after that first contact.
-Remember that when you message your prospect, keep the conversation about them.
+Follow up with your prospects 2–3 days after that first contact.
+Remember that when you message your prospects, keep the conversation about them.

 The 90/10 Rule